By Amos Aesoph, Xigent CISO

 All this demand is raising rates and making coverage harder to get.
 In 2020, the average cost of a cyber liability policy was $1,484 per year for $1 million in coverage with a $10,000 deductible.2 One national insurance market study forecasts that the size of this market could grow from $8 billion last year to more than $20 billion by 2025.

-Rather ironically, a serious catch to the growing popularity of cyber liability insurance is that it might actually make your company more vulnerable to cyberattack.
+Rather ironically, a serious catch to the growing popularity of cybersecurity insurance is that it might actually make your company more vulnerable to cyberattack.
 Hackers are now even targeting insurance companies, looking for a list of insured clients, as they make for better-financed targets.

 If you do have a policy, guard it with the highest levels of security.
 We’d recommend that you keep it off your online environment, so your coverage limits don’t fall into the wrong hands.
 Cybercriminals use that information to their benefit during negotiations after an attack—and leverage from you exactly the amount that your company is insured for.